-- 3.5.2 The venture provider shall ensure that: - a. a budget is prepared for the venture; - b. funds sufficient for the venture are available and accessible in the field; - c. procedures are established for the management of finances during the venture, including contingencies and emergencies.
+- 3.5.2 The venture provider shall ensure that: - a) a budget is prepared for the venture; - b) funds sufficient for the venture are available and accessible in the field; - c) procedures are established for the management of finances during the venture, including contingencies and emergencies.

-Monthly operations and budget plans for the expedition are produced from January onwards up until and during the expeditions.
+This is covered by the monthly operations and budget plans for the expedition produced from January onwards to the start of the expeditions.